Real Food Camp, A Real Difference Program

 During an Oxfam meal activity, participants and guests sat on the floor to consume plain rice and water to represent the most food-insecure of the world’s population.
 As part of the nutrition curriculum, participants assessed their own eating and exercise habits.

-After the summer camp experience, students will plan and implement a related independent project that involves their peers.
+After the summer camp experience, students can plan and implement a related independent project that involves their peers.
 Under the guidance of WCI staff, each student has about a year to complete his or her project.
-Results will be shared with the incoming class and posted to the Real Soil, Real Food, A Real Difference website (www.realsoil.org).

 Leadership, problem solving